 - Other tests such as MR, CT, and myelography are confirmatory by nature and can be misleading when used as screening tests.

-- Patient with spinal stenosis may also suffer from back pain that radiates to the lower extremities.
+- Patients with spinal stenosis may also suffer from back pain that radiates to the lower extremities.

 - Patients with spinal stenosis tend to be older than those in whom herniated discs develop.